 Elsie's parents were Zarah Mason and Mehitabel Rossell (also known as Hetty) who married 1879 at Barrow on Soar, near Shepshed, UK.
 Elsie and her siblings Ernest, Albert, Alfred, Ambrose, Harold, Alic Howard, Ruth Eversea Beatrice and Joseph Zarah were all born at Shepshed UK.

 Elsie migrated to Canada with Rowland Gordon Hill 24 June 1921 and married 15 December 1921, Portage La Prairie, Manitoba, Canada.
 Alick became known by his stepfather's surname of Hill and wasn't aware of that Arthur was his biological father until entering the Canadian Army when his birth certificate was required.

 Arthur's mother, Catherine Teresa Adelaide Jones (1848-1921) had previously been married to John Francis Martin (1837-1878).
 After his death in 1878, Catherine married John Joseph Atkins.
-Catherine registered Arthur's birth and recorded his father as John Joseph Atkins which was proven to be incorrect.
-Arthur does not appear on his mother's or John Joseph Atkins's death certificates as one of their children.
+Catherine registered Arthur's birth and recorded his father as John Joseph Atkins, which was eventually proven to be incorrect.
+Arthur was illegitimate and does not appear on his mother's or John Joseph Atkins's death certificates as one of their children..